-These are the common questions I get asked via email or in comments on a daily basis.
+These are the common questions I get asked via email on a daily basis!!

 1. I’m a man, can you please write for everyone instead of just for women?

 No, I’m not sexist and I don’t hate men.
-The men in my life who know me, and I care about, understand what I’m doing for women – I privately coach women.
+The men in my life who know me personally, understand what I’m doing for women – I privately coach women.
 I am a woman (obviously) who has experienced divorce from a women’s perspective.
 That’s mainly what I share, my experience, my life, my advice, and my story.
 You are welcome to read anything that has already been written on this website, but you might not 100% relate because you’re not a woman.

-If I were writing for and coaching “working moms” or “stay at home/homeschool moms” (which I did for many years) would you expect me to include dads too?
+If I were writing for and coaching “working moms” or “stay-at-home/homeschool moms” (which I did for many years) would you expect me to include dads too?
 Probably not!
-(I rarely heard I was sexist, stupid, and uncaring when I was writing just for homeschool “moms”.)
-And I would never ask a man to stop writing for just men on his website (see many below).
+I never heard I was sexist or uncaring when I was writing just for homeschool “moms” – even homeschool dads just asked for help to start their own blog.
+Also, I would never ask a man to stop writing for just men on his website (see many below)!!
+So why ask me?

 Furthermore, men, if you sign up for my newsletter emails, you will probably be removed and deleted.
-If you want to be mad and blame someone, blame the men who email me weekly, hostile emails calling me names (when I’ve said or done nothing to them) or the men telling me, Baby, if you had someone like me you wouldn’t be divorced.
-Those despicable men are making it worse for the few kind men out there looking for healing.
-Hard to know who doesn’t have wrong motives anymore!
-And I don’t have time to try to figure it out.
+If you want to be mad and blame someone, blame the men who email me weekly, hostile emails calling me names (when I’ve said or done nothing to them) or the men, out looking for single women on the internet.
+Those disrespectful men are making it worse for the few kind men out there looking for healing.
+Hard to know who doesn’t have wrong motives anymore and I don’t have time to try to figure it out.

 Thanks for your understanding!

 2. Do you have any suggested websites for men who are going through a divorce?